Actress Kerry Washington wins big at NAACP Image Awards

 | LOS ANGELES

-But on a night that celebrated the successes of artists of colour, actor and activist Harry Belafonte struck a sombre note when he admonished the black community for failing to speak out in favour of gun control, saying "the group most devastated by America's obsession with the gun is African-Americans."
+But on a night that celebrated the successes of artists of color, actor and activist Harry Belafonte struck a somber note when he admonished the black community for failing to speak out in favor of gun control, saying "the group most devastated by America's obsession with the gun is African-Americans."

 Washington received the best supporting actress in a movie award for her role as a slave in Quentin Tarantino's "Django Unchained" and best actress in a television drama for "Scandal," in which she plays a crisis-management expert.